cross-codes/Decrypt-API/.github/README.md

 An API for the coding club's Decrypt challenge

-For instructions on how to use the API view the docs at `📁 doc/routes.md`
+For instructions on how to use the API, view the docs at `📁 doc/routes.md`

 </div>